 Location within the home is a huge part of keeping this not at all low maintenance plant alive.
 If you picture the rainforests from which they originated, you can understand why dark, drafty corners equal death for the fiddle leaf fig.

 If fiddle leaf figs had it their way, you'd keep your home at 30 degrees and humid all day long, unfortunately, most humans aren't into that.
 The good news is that your plant will thrive even if you keep your home around 20 degrees.
-Be sure to keep it away from air conditioning vents and drafty windows during winter months.
+They are quite adaptive will adjust to most home and office temperature.
+However they don't like cold drafts.
+Be sure to keep your plant away from air conditioning vents and windows specially during winter months.

 Another thing to keep in mind is that fiddle leaf figs hate being moved.
 If you're planning on moving a plant you've kept in one spot for a long time, prepare yourself for the possibility that it might not survive.